dcos/dcos/docs/work-flow.md

 @mesosphere-mergebot override-status <status-check> JIRA-WHICH-IS-NOT-CLOSED
 ```

-#### What do I do if I suspect there is a mergebot problem in the above process?
+#### What do I do if I suspect there is a problem, and it is not related to my pull request?

-Please ping `#tools-infra` channel for support.
+Please report a bug at https://jira.mesosphere.com/

 ## dcos-owners